ckampfe/russ/README.md

 ## goals

-1. A usable RSS client in the terminal, not in a webpage
+1. An RSS client in the terminal, not in a webpage
+1. Controls how I like them (vim-style navigation)
-1. Set up how I like it (vim-style navigation, columnar layout with higher-level info on the left, content on the right)
+1. Layout how I like it (columnar layout with higher-level info on the left, content on the right)
-1. Fully offline operation
+1. Fully offline operation - network used only for resyncing feeds
 1. All application data in SQLite
+1. Fast - all interactions should take place in under 100ms
-1. Minimal configuration/options
+1. As few configuration/options as possible
 1. As little resource usage as possible
+1. As few system dependencies as possible - Rust and `sqlite3`

+## nongoals

+1. Separate client/server processes
+1. Browser interaction/support
+1. Analysis/metrics - use SQLite itself
+1. Sharing/social/posting to Twitter/etc
+1. Emacs integration
+1. Mobile support

 ## design